 1. Don’t hide

-Share what is going on with your close family and friends.
+Share what is going on with your close friends and family.
 Study shows that victims of physical abuse don’t share what is really going on in their relationship until it’s too late, because they are ashamed.
 Don’t hide, but entrust your relationship problems to people in your circle that can help and intervene.

 2. Seek help

 This one goes hand in hand with the first point.
 Once you talk to family and friends about your situation, seek help in the form of wise counsel, marriage counseling or therapy.
 Don’t attempt to work through it alone and potentially endanger yourself more.